anustupdas/YOLO-Image-detection-service-Fast-API/image-detection-service/README.md

  <a href="">
         <img alt="PyPI - Python Version" src="https://img.shields.io/pypi/pyversions/example-template-service"></a>

-#  Example Template Service
+#  Image Detection Service

-This project contains the Example Service Template (see [Github](https://github.com/mediadistillery/ExampleTemplateService.git)).
+This project contains the Image Detection Service (see [Github](https://github.com/mediadistillery/ImageDetectionService.git)) which is extended from Example Service Template (see [Github](https://github.com/mediadistillery/ExampleTemplateService.git)).
-This project mainly is an example FastApi implementation where there is just an Add function implemented and returns an addition of a list of numbers.
+This project mainly is an example FastApi implementation where there is a full implementation of an image detection service with a YOLO4 model taken from the theAIGuysCode (see [Github](https://github.com/theAIGuysCode/yolov4-custom-functions.git)).

 ## Getting Started